-A map showing the access route can be found here please scroll down, there are two maps on this page.
+A map showing the access route can be found here Please ensure that you scroll down when you open the PDF, there are two maps !

 The weekend will start with scruitineering which will take place prior to the first car at 10.00am on Saturday.
 We expect between 6 and 8 runs before the final run late Saturday afternoon.